MOohTus/ODAMNet/docs/source/pages/approaches/methods_AMI.rst

             | ``[default: True]``

         --nbPub INTEGER
-            Publications can be associated with chemical interactions.
+            Each interaction between target gene and chemical can be associated with publications.
+            You can filter these interactions according the number of publication associated.
-            You can define a minimum number of publications to keep target genes.
+            You can define a minimum number of publications.
             ``[default: 2]``

     .. group-tab:: Data provided by users